QualitativeDataRepository/iqmrnavigator/modules/index.md

 title: IQMR 2025 Modules
 ---

 *Below please find descriptions of the module sequences that will be offered at IQMR 2025.
-The module sequences are listed in alphabetical order (which does not match the order in which they will be offered).
-The descriptions will be iteratively added to and updated by IQMR instructors.*
+The module sequences are listed in alphabetical order (which does not match the order in which they will be offered).*

 ## Bayesian Inference for Qualitative Research
 *Tasha Fairfield*